johndoe1024/IJustCalledTo-SayILoveYou/README.md

 ```

 ```
-# add a dummy file
+# add a dummy file (decoded with DummyDecoder)
 >>> add_track foobar

-# add all mp3 of a directory
+# add all mp3 of a directory (decoded with MadDecoder)
 >>> add_track file:///home/user/music

 ```